spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-from-external-erp-services-for-order-updates.md

 ## Conclusion

-If the processing logic is simple and fast, or the caller can handle errors and supports the retry logi, then the [synchronous processing solution](#synchronous-handling-of-incoming-requests) is more suitable.
+If the processing logic is simple and fast, or the caller can handle errors and supports the retry logic, then the [synchronous processing solution](#synchronous-handling-of-incoming-requests) is more suitable.

 If the process may take a long time or is sensitive to errors—for example, there is no retry logic support, there is a potential loss of data, or unacceptable UX—then we recommend representing the logic in OMS and using the [oms:check-condition worker](#processing-with-the-omscheck-condition-worker) if possible.